frankchen07/writing/posts/the whitespace is just as important as the blackspace.md

 Similarly, closing off the space inhibits movement and turns it into a pin.

+So, defense AND pins are all about taking up the whitespace between two players.

 ---

 Back to [[map of content (jiujitsu)]]